LennartBusekrus/LennartBusekrus/README.md

 - 👋 Hi, I’m @LennartBusekrus
-- 👀 I’m interested in INDUSTRY 4.0/ MES Software.
-Furthermore FINTECH is a topic I want to explore further.
-One of my biggest non-software interests are fitness, biology and plants.
 - 💞️ I’m looking to collaborate on all forms of opensource projects.
-Preferable in one of the stated topics.
+Preferable in using GOLANG, TS/JS or Dart.
 - 📫 You can reach me via mail: lennart.busekrus@gmail.com or on Twitter @BusekrusL

 <!---